sunpy/sunpy/doc/source/guide/data_types/maps.rst

 Maps
 ====

-Maps in SunPy are dimensionally-aware data arrays.
-In other words, they are 2-dimensional data associated with a coordinate system.
+Maps in SunPy are are 2-dimensional data associated with a coordinate system.
 In this guide, we will cover some of the basic functionality of maps.
 Once you've read through this guide check out the :doc:`/code_ref/map` for a more thorough look at SunPy maps.